What’s the point of supervision?

 How much supervision do I need according to the BACB?

-Individualized supervision for BCBA requires 1500 total experience hours, 5% of which are supervised by a BCBA.
+For the 4th Edition task list, individualized supervision for BCBA requires 1500 total experience hours, 5% of which are supervised by a BCBA.
 This equates to approximately 75 hours by the end of your supervision.
+If you are planning to apply for the exam under the 4th edition, you need to submit your application prior to December 31st, 2021.

 Individualized supervision for BCaBA requires 1000 total hours, 5% are supervised which equates to approximately 50 hours of supervision.